Ross Helford, Principal, Vov lerer (teacher)

 Giml – Alina Lieber

-Alina is a Sholem graduate and has also gone through the Bat Mitzvah Program.
+Alina is a Sholem graduate and Bat Mitzvah.
 She has taught Giml and Alef levels at Sholem and has come back consistently as a substitute.
-She has a degree in mathematics from Occidental College and works as a high school math teacher and tutor.
-A life long singer and performer, you will always see her jumping up to join the music lerer in performing songs and at the Kol Nidre Observance in the chorus.
-Her love of music, arts, and education has fueled her drive to work with students of all ages.
+She has a degree in mathematics from Occidental College and works as a high school math tutor and academic coach.
+A life long singer, performer, and crafter, you will always see her jumping up to join the music lerer in performing songs and at the Kol Nidre Observance in the chorus.
+You may catch her at times knitting, spinning yarn, or stitching around school.
+Her love of children, music, arts, and education has fueled her drive to work with students of all ages.

 Daled – Katharine Collins